 A bit before 1990, we pioneered a new direction of research into the entropy of materials.
 At the time it was well-known that heat goes into the vibrations of atoms, and this heat is responsible for much of the entropy of a solid.
 What was not known, however, was if differences in crystal structure, chemical composition, or local arrangements of atoms would alter the vibrational spectrum enough to affect the entropy significantly.
 We found these differences in vibrational entropy to be generally important for the thermodynamic stabilities of different solid phases.
-After a few years of disbelief, it is now accepted the details of vibrational entropy make major contributions to the thermodynamic stabilities of materials.
-(As an aside, the other important contribution, configurational entropy, originates from the randomness of placing different atoms on crystal sites.
-This was known since the time of Gibbs.
-Gibbs did not know about electrons and phonons, however, and we are actively sorting out how their excitations make contributions to the "dynamical" entropy of materials.)
+After a few years of disbelief, it is now accepted the details of vibrational entropy make major contributions to the thermodynamic stabilities of materials.**

 Energy-storage materials offer opportunities for doing both pure science, applied science, and materials engineering.
 Some of our work addresses important national needs for energy technology.
 We have worked on the thermodynamics and kinetics of how lithium is stored in materials used for electrodes of rechargeable batteries.
 We are interested in how the enthalpy of the lithiation reaction depends on the electronic structure around lithium atoms, which sets the voltage.
 We study the entropy of lithiation, too -- where it comes from, and how it can be used to determine the health of battery electrode materials.
 We also work on materials for hydrogen storage.
 We are addressing the fundamental mechanisms of how hydrogen molecules are physisorbed on surfaces, which are less well understood than how hydrogen atoms are absorbed into a crystal structure of a metal hydride, for example.
 We hope to optimize these interactions to improve the hydrogen storage properties of practical materials.